1) Program Admission Requirements

 - 21 in speaking

-- If you are proficient in English, but do not meet the above requirements, you can request a waiver of the English language requirement
+- If you are proficient in English, but do not meet the above requirements, you can request a waiver for the English Language Admission Standard.

 Verify with the institution directly